SentinelFi/build_35_submission/readme.md

 ## Products & Services

+Traditional indemnity insurance is pulling back in the face of rising climate risks.
+In 2024, climate-related disasters caused **94 billion dollars** in U.S. losses, according to [NOAA](https://www.ncei.noaa.gov/access/billions/summary-stats).
+Major insurers like **State Farm**, **Allstate**, and **Farmers** have exited or paused new business in states like California. **Chubb**, **Travelers**, and **USAA** each reported over **1 billion dollars** in wildfire-related losses.
+As a result, **parametric insurance** is gaining traction as a faster and more transparent alternative.
+The **California State Assembly** recognized its potential in a recent [insurance reform report](https://ains.assembly.ca.gov/system/files/2024-10/10.9.24-background.pdf).

-**Sentinel Protocol** is a parametric insurance framework built on the **Soroban blockchain**.
-It is designed to provide trustless, automated, and transparent coverage for real-world risk markets.
-The protocol connects individuals seeking protection with DeFi investors who underwrite risk in exchange for yield, using smart contracts and decentralized oracles to automate claims and remove intermediaries.
-Traditional insurance is often opaque and slow, with manual processes and unclear terms.
-Sentinel solves this by making every step from policy creation to payout fully transparent, data-driven, and executed on-chain without the need for intermediaries or administrative overhead.
+**Sentinel Protocol** is a modular parametric insurance framework built on the **Soroban blockchain**.
+It connects users seeking protection with DeFi investors who underwrite risk in exchange for yield.
+Smart contracts and decentralized oracles automate claims and payouts, removing intermediaries and ensuring transparency at every step.

-The protocol is modular and supports any risk vertical where reliable oracle data is available—such as flight delays, wildfires, or weather events.
-Claims are executed automatically through Soroban contracts based on real-world data, ensuring fairness and speed for both users and underwriters.

-Our first insurance vertical is **Flight Delay Insurance**, which pays users automatically if their flight is delayed beyond a defined threshold (e.g., 6 hours).
-This product will launch on **Testnet**, followed by a **Closed Beta on Mainnet**.
-It features a user-friendly UI for travelers to easily purchase coverage, and a dashboard for risk vault investors to underwrite policies and earn yield.
-The beta will be open to community members for testing before the full public release.
+The protocol can support any real-world risk where reliable oracle data is available.
+Our first product is **Flight Delay Insurance**, which pays users automatically if their flight is delayed beyond a set threshold.
+The product launches first on **Testnet**, followed by a **Closed Beta on Mainnet**, with a streamlined user interface for travelers and a dashboard for capital providers.

-We got our start with the **Kickstart Grant**, where we built and validated the early foundations of **Sentinel Protocol**.
-While we’ve made strong progress, there’s still a lot of work ahead.
-You can find a detailed overview of what we’ve accomplished so far, and what we plan to build next, in the [Technical section](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md).
+We began with the **Kickstart Grant**, which helped us validate Sentinel’s technical foundation.
+While we have made meaningful progress, there is still much to build.
+You can find a detailed update on our technical progress and roadmap in the [Technical section](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md).

 Built natively on Soroban, Sentinel Protocol uses:
 - **Soroban Smart Contracts** to automate all core operations including deposits, claims, and payouts.
 - **Acurast Trusted Execution Environment (TEE)** to deliver real-time, tamper-resistant data to the blockchain.
 - **Stellar SDKs** are used to connect **liquidation bots** and **keepers** that advance the protocol's state and coordinate interactions seamlessly.

-We are open-sourcing the entire Sentinel Protocol framework and contributing reusable components to the broader Soroban developer community.
-These include modular vault standards inspired by ERC-4626, oracle pipelines to connect Web2 data to Soroban in a trust-minimized way, and liquidation bots and keepers to manage automated operations.
-We’re also releasing comprehensive documentation, tutorials, and videos to support developers who want to build with Sentinel or extend its components for other DeFi applications.

-The framework itself is designed to be adaptable and reusable, making it easy to launch new parametric insurance products across different risk markets.
-Our goal is to help disrupt the opaque and outdated insurance industry, and we actively encourage other developers to build their own parametric insurance protocols on top of Sentinel.
+We are open-sourcing the **Sentinel Protocol** framework to support the Soroban developer community, offering reusable components like modular vaults, oracle pipelines for Web2 data, and automation tools such as liquidation bots and keepers.
+Alongside this, we’re releasing documentation, tutorials, and videos to help others build or extend Sentinel for new DeFi use cases.
+The framework is flexible and designed for easy deployment of parametric insurance products across diverse risk markets, with the goal of disrupting traditional insurance and enabling others to build on top of it.

 In short, Sentinel Protocol provides the following: